dhoyle/splicedocs-jekyll/pages/Tutorials/Security/Authorization.md

 another role.
 Roles can be contained within other roles and can inherit privileges from roles that they contain.

-### Setting Roles
+When you `GRANT` a role to a user, that user is automatically defined as a *default* role for that user, which means that whenever that user connects to the database, they will have the permissions associated with that role.
+This `AS DEFAULT` behavior is how `GRANT` operates by default.
+If you want to grant a user a role just for their current session, you can specify the `NOT AS DEFAULT` option in your `GRANT` statement.

+You can also revoke the association of a role as `AS DEFAULT` behavior for a user by using the `NOT AS DEFAULT` {: .noteNote}

+See the [`GRANT` statement](sqlref_statements_grant.html) documentation for examples of using `AS DEFAULT` and `NOT AS DEFAULT` with roles.

+#### Using `SET ROLE` to Add Permissions

-When a user first connects to Splice Machine, no role is set, and the [`SET ROLE`](sqlref_statements_setrole.html) statement to set the current role for that session.
-The role can be any role that has been granted to the session's current user or to `PUBLIC`.
+When a user connects to Splice Machine, that user is granted any permissions that are associated with the `public` user, and is granted any permissions associated with roles that have been granted by default to that user.

+You can add additional roles for a user's sessions with the [`SET ROLE`](sqlref_statements_setrole.html) statement, which adds a role for the current session.

-To unset the current role, you can call `SET ROLE` with an argument of `NONE`.
-At any time during a session, there is always a current user, but there is a current role only if `SET ROLE` has been called with an argument other than `NONE`.
-If a current role is not set, the session has only the privileges granted to the user directly or to `PUBLIC`.
+To unset all roles for the user's current session, you can call `SET ROLE` with an argument of `NONE`.

 ### Roles in Stored Procedures and Functions